-Microsoft is releasing SharePoint communication sites to Office 365 First Release customers and in the next few months it will be available worldwide to all Office 365 users.
+Microsoft is releasing SharePoint online communication sites to Office 365 First Release customers and in the next few months, it will be available worldwide to all Office 365 users.

 SharePoint communication sites – a brief introduction

 SharePoint communication sites allow you to communicate with all the users across your organization in a dynamic, mobile-ready and beautiful way.
 They can be used for internal campaigns, product launches, weekly or monthly reports, upcoming events, knowledge sharing or any other scenarios where you want to address all the users across the organization.
 As a SharePoint consultant, I am really looking forward to utilizing all the features made available through SharePoint communication sites to Office 365 users.

 There are several reasons why you should migrate to SharePoint 2019.
 It has hybrid cloud search, all the sites are in one place, it allows rapid site development, there are many PowerShell scripts and so on.